 Hometown: Northampton, Massachusetts Major: Philosophy Minor: Music performance Certificate Program:Ammerman Center for Arts and Technology Activities: The College Voice, Philosophy Club, Hillel House

 The Ammerman Center for Arts and Technology (CAT) is my favorite aspect of Conn.
 I was admitted as a student scholar to CAT in the fall of my sophomore year, and I’ve loved it ever since.
 The classes I’ve taken to complete my center requirements have taught me a great deal about what technology is and how it affects our society.
 They’ve also helped set me further on my path to a career in music and the performing arts.
 I’ve also been able to make new friendships and deepen preexisting ones by collaborating with the members of my class in CAT.

 Favorite memory at Connecticut College:

-Playing principal clarinet in the pit during the opening night of the College’s production of Rodgers and Hammerstein’s classic musical Carousel.
-It was a moment when seven weeks of hard work, long nights, and many discussions on the direction of the show finally paid off, and it was a pinnacle of a freshman year with many high points.
-We also hosted a group of scholars and professionals whose work involved Carousel, so getting to play for them and hear their opinions on and experiences with the show was a real treat!
-One of the things about the spring musical that’s unique to Conn is that it involves the music, dance, and theater departments; it’s a great way of getting a lot of students including myself involved in the production who might otherwise miss out on the opportunity.
+Playing principal clarinet in the pit during the opening night of the College’s production of Rodgers and Hammerstein’s classic musical “Carousel.”
+It was a moment when seven weeks of hard work, long nights, and many discussions on the direction of the show finally paid off, and it was the pinnacle of my first year at Conn filled with high points.
+We also hosted a group of scholars and professionals whose work involved “Carousel,” so getting to play for them and hear their opinions on and experiences with the show was a real treat!

 Favorite activity in New London or the region: